 Fun fact: It is said that members of the Royal family cannot eat shellfish in public.
 The restriction exists because they’re too “risky.”
 Though that doesn’t stop the rules from sometimes being broken.

-- Agency/Creative: KIND
+- Agency/Creative: KIND (Conceptual Branding AS)

-- Article Title: Gyda Graphic Design for Communication
+- Article Title: Gyda Photography for Identity

 - Organisation/Entity: Agency

-- Project Type: Graphic
+- Project Type: Photography